agrueneberg/Sessel/README.md

 Sessel is a cross-indexed RDF store for [CouchDB](http://couchdb.apache.org) featuring an RDF query engine, import of and export to various RDF serialization formats, and a simple permission management.

+Blank nodes, typed literals, and literals with language tags are deliberately not supported.

 Installation
 ------------